ahmeda110/Supply/README.md

 # Supply Chain Management
-by Ahmed Abdullah, Dong Wook Son, Jonathan Chong and Ahmed Abbas
+by Ahmed Abbas, Ahmed Abdullah, Dong Wook Son and Jonathan Chong

 ## Running the program
 Our main method is located in the file Authentication.java (line 194).
 Authetication.java is in the directory edu/ucalgary/ensf409.